runeksvendsen/bellman-ford/README.md

-A translation of Sedgewick & Wayne's `BellmanFordSP` algorithm to Haskell
+A translation of Sedgewick & Wayne's `BellmanFordSP` implementation to Haskell